 F. The right of Indigenous children (art.
 30)

+A common characteristic of Indigenous Peoples’ communities is that they have a profound connection to their surrounding ecosystems and territories, carrying vast traditional knowledge of these ecosystems.
+In communities where livelihoods, culture, and survival are intrinsically linked to the environment, climate change and environmental harm drastically threaten the right to life, survival and development of Indigenous children.
+Mental health challenges are also widespread among Indigenous children and youth due to the destruction of Indigenous Peoples’ cultural structures, which has caused stress throughout subsequent generations.
+Environmental degradation is a threat to the maintenance of these structures and is therefore also a threat to Indigenous children’s right to health.

 Indigenous children are disproportionately affected as a result of environmental degradation, pollution and climate change.
 States parties should closely consider the impact of environmental harm for the significance of traditional land and the quality of the natural environment while ensuring the right to life, survival and development of Indigenous children.
 States should also undertake measures to engage with Indigenous children and their families in responding to climate change by integrating, as appropriate, Indigenous cultures and knowledge in mitigation and adaptation measures.

 G. The right to non-discrimination (art.
 2)

-Certain groups of children face heightened barriers to the enjoyment of their rights in relation to the environment due to multiple and intersecting forms of discrimination.
-They include girls and children discriminated against on the basis of,, children with disabilities, Indigenous children and children of minority groups, children of peasants, children in rural communities, children living in urban slums and informal settlements, children living or working in hazardous, contaminated, disaster-prone and/or climate-vulnerable environments, children living in poverty, children in street situations, children of nomadic groups, children in situations of conflict or humanitarian disaster, and refugee, migrant and internally displaced children and those who experience intersecting and compounding forms of discrimination and marginalisation.
+Certain groups of children face heightened barriers to the realization of their rights in relation to the environment due to multiple and intersecting forms of discrimination.
+They include children who face discrimination based on their sexual orientations, gender identities and expression (SOGIE), their disabilities, their Indigneity, race, or ethnicity; their geography, their socio economic status, their housing, or their citizenship and status, among others.

-States should collect disaggregated data in order to identify the differential impacts of environment-related harm on children, paying special attention to groups of children most at risk, and implement special measures as required.
+States should take an equitable approach to policy planning and implementation, including by analysing existing inequalities and collecting disaggregated data, in order to identify the differential impacts of environment-related harm on children, paying special attention to groups of children most at risk, and implement needs-informed measures as required.
 For example, States should review emergency protocols to include assistance and other support for children with disabilities during climate-related disasters.

 H. The best interests of the child (art.
 3)

 Environmental decisions generally concern children and the best interests of the child shall be a primary consideration in the adoption and implementation of environmental decisions affecting children.
 These include laws, regulations, policies, standards and guidelines, plans and strategies, budgets, international agreements and development assistance.
 Where a decision may have a major environmental impact on children, a more detailed procedure to consider their best interests is appropriate.
+Climate action that is blind to children’s rights will violate their right to participate in decisions that impact their lives and miss opportunities to improve the well-being of children through the transition.
+It also risks multiple adverse outcomes that will undermine children’s rights and result in adverse social outcomes.
+Including children in climate action will give effect to their capabilities as agents of change and champions of a healthy environment of all.

-Determining the best interests of the child should include an assessment of the specific circumstances that make children uniquely vulnerable in the environmental context.
+Determining the best interests of the child should include an assessment of the specific circumstances that make children, in all their diversity, uniquely vulnerable in the environmental context.
 The purpose of assessing the best interests of the child shall be the full and effective enjoyment of all rights relating to a safe, healthy and sustainable environment.
 States should not only protect children against environmental harm but also ensure their well-being and development, taking into account the possibility of future risk and harm.